-Chickpea waffles.
-In case you hadn’t guessed, this is a recipe that was created in seemingly another life – back when legumes didn’t bother me, and I didn’t live and breathe by the FODMAP acronym.
+Gluten free cheesy chickpea waffles.
+In case you hadn’t guessed, this is a recipe that was created in another life – back when legumes didn’t bother me, and I didn’t live and breathe by the FODMAP acronym.
 Interestingly, I got a lot of requests on Instagram for this recipe when I changed my website over, so here you go.
 Please enjoy the chickpeas and the chickpea waffles for those of us who can no longer do so.